adithom/MARLBrowse/README.md

 # MARLBrowse
-Multi agent reinforcement learning for unknown environment exploration
+Multi agent reinforcement learning for unknown environment exploration and navigation

+Currently just a collection of sources